Rowing Futures – Conference

 Often seen as the preserve of the elite, the River & Rowing Museum – in partnership with British Rowing – will be showing how the world of rowing is changing.

-- Brendan Purcell, Director of Performance, British Rowing
+- Brendan Purcell, Performance Director, GB Rowing Team

 - Steve O’Connor, CEO, Fulham Reach Rowing Club